How do you control who can access your Power Pages?

 Microsoft Outlines their pricing plan Here

-What are some of the uses of Power Pages licensing?
+What are the uses of Power Pages licensing?

 With Power Pages licensing in place, organisations can create a wide array of solutions including the following: